trixi-framework/paper-2021-EC_performance/code/README.md

   contains all Trixi.jl code used in
   Section 8 "Explicit SIMD optimizations".

-TODO:
-The results were obtained using Julia v1.7.0 for Trixi.jl and the GCC compiler version 9.3.0 for FLUXO.
+The results were obtained using Julia v1.7.0 for Trixi.jl and the Intel Fortran Compiler 19.1.3 for FLUXO.